 It’s perfectly possible to send and receive messages to both mobile number and email address, but for maximum compatibility, we would set iPhones up to always use the mobile number.
 Everyone will know your mobile number so uncheck the email addresses for maximum compatibility.

 Quite often the iPhone will start a new message thread using the iCloud email address as the identifier rather than the phone number.
 This means any replies will go back to iMessage using the email address.
-SMS, being send to the number and not the email address will go into a different thread. iPhone with non-Apple friends will likely be familiar with this behaviour already.
+SMS, being send to the number and not the email address will go into a different thread. iPhone users with non-Apple friends will likely be familiar with this behaviour already.

 Check the address book